paulcorey/hello-world/README.md

 # hello-worldly
-Creating the traditional hello-world application whilst getting use to GitHub
+Creating the traditional hello-world application whilst getting used to GitHub